-Joint letter on Protecting the

-Human Rights of Rohingya in Burma
+contact@forbroundtable.org

-October 2020
+Brussels, the… October 2020

 To:

-President of the European Commission President of European Parliament Members of the European Parliament EU Special Representative for Human Rights
+Ursula von der Leyen, President of the European Commission David Sassoli, President of European Parliament All Members of the European Parliament Eamon Gilmore, EU Special Representative for Human Rights

+Cc: Ahmed Shaheed, UN Special Rapporteur on FoRB

+Re: Protecting the Human Rights of Rohingya in Burma

-Dear Madams, Dear Sirs
+Dear Madams, Dear Sirs,

 We write as an informal group of organizations and individuals who are scholars, religious leaders and human rights advocates.
 We are a truly multi-faith group, representing a high degree of diversity.
 While there is very little we agree on theologically, or politically, we all agree on the importance of religious freedom for all faiths and none.

-The European Union (EU) has not done all it can to ensure justice and accountability for the violations of international law against the Rohingya and other ethnic groups in Burma.
+We strongly believe that the European Union (EU) has not done all it can to ensure justice and accountability for the violations of international law against the Rohingya and other ethnic groups in Burma.

 Neither has the EU done all it can to support the humanitarian needs of Rohingya in Burma and of Rohingya refugees.

-The EU could do more to promote the rights of the Rohingya, both in Burma and in host countries such as Bangladesh.
+We think that the EU could do more to promote the rights of the Rohingya, both in Burma and in host countries such as Bangladesh.

-Nor has the EU committed itself to implementing the recommendations of the Independent United Nations Fact-Finding Mission on Myanmar, available here:
+To this date, nor has the EU committed itself to implementing the recommendations of the Independent United Nations Fact-Finding Mission on Myanmar, available here:

 https://burmacampaign.org.uk/media/International-Fact-Finding-Report-on-Myanmar.pdf

-There is no single measure that can be taken to address the Rohingya crisis, it will take a combination of a wide range of measures.
-The following are five actions the EU can do immediately to start that process of helping to address the Rohingya crisis.
+We understand that there is no single measure that can be taken to address the Rohingya crisis, and that it will take a combination of a wide range of measures.
+The following are five actions the EU can do immediately to start that process of helping to address the Rohingya crisis, that we advocate for.

 Five steps the EU can take now to address the Rohingya crisis: